 - Vitamin A rich drugs such as Acne Medications

 The mechanism of action for each medication is slightly different, but all work by inhibiting different stages of the hair growth cycle.
-Medication-induced alopecia is usually reversible once the medication has stopped being taken, but may take up to 12 months for the hair to regrow.
+Drug-induced alopecia is usually reversible when a patient stops using the drug but may take up to 12 months for the hair to regrow.

 6- Oxidative Stress

-Oxidative stress is referred to as the imbalance between the production of free radicals and antioxidants in your body.
+Oxidative stress is the imbalance between the production of free radicals and antioxidants in your body.

 Your body can’t produce enough antioxidants to match free radicals, and the surpass of free radicals damage your cells and DNA.

 ☀ Excessive exposure to sunlight